dydra/http-api-tests/README.md

 The "SPARQL 1.1 Graph Store HTTP Protocol", is supported as per the W3C [recommendation](http://www.w3.org/TR/sparql11-http-rdf-update/), with the several additions and restrictions.

+The tests for this facility are present in the directories `sparql-graph-store-http-protocol` and
+`extensions/graph-store-protocol`.

 ### Graph store request Content type

 A graph store request may include as content or specify as its response any of the following RDF document encodings